 Capital losses on the sale of shares in ETFs can be used to offset capital gains and up to $3,000 of ordinary income ($1,500 for married persons filing separately).
 Capital losses in excess of these limits can be carried forward and used in future years.

-Note: In addition to income tax on net gains, there is also a special Medicare tax of 3.8% starting in 2013.
+Note: In addition to income tax on net gains, there is also a special Medicare tax of 3.8%.
 It applies to net investment income (including gains from the sale of ETFs); it applies only to high-income investors.

 It is repeatedly said that ETFs offer tax efficiency.
 What does this mean?
 There are essentially two reasons for this label.